delTh/rsschool-cv/cv.md

 ## About me

 Hello and welcome!
-I`m middle php developer.
-My interests include js web develop, UX design and other creative stuff.
+I`m a middle php developer.
+My interests include js web development, UX design and other creative stuff.

 -------------------------
 ## Сourses